James Pepper Henry

 James Pepper Henry is a Native American museum director and vice-chairman of the Kaw Nation.
-He is the executive director of the First Americans Museum in Oklahoma City, Oklahoma, which opened on 18 September 2021.
+He was the executive director of the First Americans Museum in Oklahoma City, Oklahoma, which opened on 18 September 2021.

-On April 17, 2017, the Tulsa World reported that Henry had resigned his position as executive director of Tulsa's Gilcrease Museum, effective April 14, 2017.
-Five days later, The Oklahoman, the Oklahoma City newspaper revealed on April 22, 2017, that the AICCM had hired the former Gilcrease executive director as "director of the Indian Cultural Center (ICC) and chief executive officer of its foundation," starting June 19.
+On 17 April 2017, the Tulsa World reported that Henry had resigned from his position as executive director of Tulsa's Gilcrease Museum, effective 14 April 2017.
+Five days later, The Oklahoman, the Oklahoma City newspaper, revealed on 22 April 2017, that the AICCM had hired the former Gilcrease executive director as "director of the Indian Cultural Center (ICC) and chief executive officer of its foundation," starting June 19.

-Tulsa University announced that it had hired Henry as the executive director of Gilcrease Museum in Tulsa, Oklahoma, effective March 1, 2015.
-Henry had previously been director and CEO of the Heard Museum in Phoenix, Arizona since 2013.
-Before going to the Heard, he had served for six years at the Anchorage Museum, and ten years as an associate director for the Smithsonian Institution's National Museum of the American Indian (NMAI).
+Tulsa University announced that it had hired Henry as the executive director of Gilcrease Museum in Tulsa, Oklahoma, effective 1 March 2015.
+Henry had previously served as director and CEO of the Heard Museum in Phoenix, Arizona, since 2013.
+Before going to the Heard, he had served for six years at the Anchorage Museum and ten years as an associate director for the Smithsonian Institution's National Museum of the American Indian (NMAI).
 He was the founding director of the Kanza Museum in Kaw City, Oklahoma.

 He was the first enrolled Native American to head the Heard Museum and is the first Native American, other than Thomas Gilcrease (Muscogee Creek) himself, to head the Gilcrease Museum.

 Early life

 Henry's mother has Kaw and Muscogee Creek ancestry.
 He is an enrolled member of the Kaw Nation.

-James Pepper Henry wrote about his lifelong connection with Oklahoma, Tulsa, and even Thomas Gilcrease himself.
+Henry wrote about his lifelong connection with Oklahoma, Tulsa, and even Thomas Gilcrease himself.
 His maternal grandfather—Gilbert Pepper, a member of the Kaw tribe—had met his grandmother, Floy Childers, a Muscogee Creek, while both were attending Haskell Indian School in Lawrence, Kansas.
 Gilbert was from Washunga, Oklahoma and Floy was from Broken Arrow, Oklahoma.
 Gilbert Pepper had attended Chilocco Indian Agricultural School and had come to Lawrence, where he also worked as a baker.
 Floy was working as a home economics teacher.
 The couple married in Lawrence, then transferred to Chemawa Indian Boarding School in Salem, Oregon.
 When World War II began, Gilbert was recruited to work as a welder in a shipyard in Portland, Oregon, where their daughter was born.

-James Pepper Henry says nothing about his father, but says only that he spent much of his youth with his grandparents.
-He wrote that every summer the family went back to Oklahoma to stay with relatives in North Tulsa.
+James Pepper Henry says nothing about his father, but only says he spent much of his youth with his grandparents.
+He wrote that every summer, the family went back to Oklahoma to stay with relatives in North Tulsa.
 His great-grandfather and Thomas Gilcrease were acquainted because both were members of the Muscogee Creek Nation.
 James had an early introduction to Gilcrease's art collection.
 The experience inspired him to study art and art history in college.

 Education

-James Pepper Henry enrolled in the University of Oregon School of Architecture and Allied Arts, where he studied fine arts and art history, earning a Bachelor of Arts degree in 1988.
+Henry enrolled in the University of Oregon School of Architecture and Allied Arts, where he studied fine arts and art history, earning a Bachelor of Arts degree in 1988.
 He planned to become a sculptor.